 For the better part of the last decade I have been involved in software security.
 I graduated from Abertay University with a BSc (Hons) in Ethical Hacking and Countermeasures.
 In parallel with my studies, I started out my professional career as a web developer with some joint security responsibilities at an amazing Scottish web design studio, MTC Media.
 Upon my graduation, I moved to London to become a full time security consultant at Cigital, now acquired by Synopsys Software Integrity Group.

 My primary domain is reverse engineering and understanding low-level things.
 This includes IoT, embedded devices and Android.
 I maintain multiple virtualized environments for lab/work purposes, which means I constantly jump around between Ubuntu, Windows and a variety of Linux/BSD derivatives.
 No Solaris though, sorry to disappoint the UK government.

 As a consultant, I frequently get involved in penetration testing of all possible flavours, architecture risk assessments and teaching security courses.
 I am a holder of the CREST Registered Penetration Tester (CRT PEN) certification.

 You can get in touch via LinkedIn.

-I do have an account on GitHub, but due to corporate IP clauses most of the code I write never ends up being publicly available.
+I do have accounts on GitHub/GitLab, but due to corporate IP clauses most of the code I write never ends up being publicly available.
 The coolest thing that did go public is probably SafetyNet.

 Some years ago I spoke at B-Sides London and got voted rookie of the year.
 Sadly, I haven’t had the opportunity to do so again after entering the industry.